Mikaela/mikaela.github.io/pages/matrix.markdown

 ### Is there any kind of Matrix etiquette I should know about?

-Not particularly, you will find the same kind of social expectations like anywhere else such as IRC or Telegram.
+Not particularly, you will find the same kind of social expectations like anywhere else, such as at IRC or Telegram.
 Here are some guidelines:

 - Ask for a permission in room before starting a private/direct message/discussion with someone.
   - There is commonly an exception when you are contacting a moderator of about an issue in